 Engaging in practices that attempt to circumvent or interfere with Google’s systems and processes

-- Examples: Cloaking; use of dynamic DNS to switch page or product; manipulating product data or site content in order to bypass our automated system checks; restricting crawler access to your landing pages (learn more about Google Webmaster guidelines)
+- Examples: Cloaking; use of dynamic DNS to switch page or product; manipulating product data or site content in order to bypass our automated system checks; restricting crawler access to your landing pages (learn more about Google web developer guidelines)

 What you can do

-Here's more detail about each violation and what you can do if your item is disapproved or your Merchant Center account is warned or suspended:
+Here's what you can do if your product is disapproved or if your Merchant Center account is impacted:

 - Read the policy above to learn what we don't allow.
 Don't distribute or host malicious or unwanted software.

 - Clean your website.
 If you don't regularly check for malware, your site or computer could be infected.
 See our instructions to remove malware.

 - If your account is suspended, you’ll need to request an account review.